 Express your interest and we’ll let you know what we can offer you in the range of bursaries and grants.
-You’ll need to be enrolled at one of our campuses, as well as in an undergraduate degree.
+You’ll need to be enrolled at one of our campuses in an undergraduate degree.

 Eligible students are provided with a $200 voucher to use at our bookstore to assist with the cost of textbooks.
 Students need to be enrolled full-time at a Federation University campus in the first year of an undergraduate degree.
 Eligible students may be awarded a maximum of one (1) Book Grant.

 Availability: Ongoing while stocks last

 The nursing grant allows eligible students for a complete nursing kit.
 Students need to be enrolled full-time at a Federation University campus in the first year of an undergraduate nursing degree, or Diploma of Nursing.

 Availability: The Nursing Kit is available to commencing 2020 students only.

 This grant is to support domestic undergraduate students who require financial assistance to ensure they are able to fully participate in the professional development opportunities related to their course.
 International students are not eligible to apply.
 Note, Going Rural has provided an online Resilience and Self-Care Package that students can access anytime.
 This free online course is especially important during these current times and we encourage students to use these useful tools.

 - Placement grants - To be eligible students must be enrolled at a Federation campus and be completing a placement in any year of an undergraduate degree.
 Students must demonstrate a high level of financial or personal need to be eligible.
 Eligible students can receive $200 per week of placement (and a maximum of $1000 per year) and is funding dependent.